nataliefrick/nataliefrick/README.md

 ### Hi there 👋

-**nataliefrick/nataliefrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Welcome to my account!
-This account holds current and past my projects.
+This account holds current and [soon] past projects.

-Currently projects are for the Mid Sweden University web-development program, *[Mittuniversitetet Webbutvecklings-programmet]*,
+Currently projects are for the  <br>
+Mid Sweden University web-development program, <br>
+*[Mittuniversitetet Webbutvecklings-programmet]*,
 2021-2023.